Himouto! Umaru-chan: Characters

 Kirie's brother with an afro.
 His nickname is Bomber (ぼんば, Bonba).
 He likes to slack off at work.
 He and Taihei became friends since high school, but he was not as studious.
 He gets jealous when sees Taihei hanging out with the girls, but when he meets Komaru, he feels she is cute too.
 He tries to interact with Kirie, but she gets annoyed from him.
-When he meets Umaru in her outdoor persona and Ebina, he becomes very nervous and shy.
+When he meets Umaru in her outdoor persona and Nana, he becomes very nervous and shy.
 He thinks Komaru and Umaru are two different people, and cannot recognize his sister during the trip.